Finding an Oncologist

 - Support groups.
 Local support groups can be helpful.
 You may find people who had a similar cancer diagnosis and have already had treatment.
 Ask them for a recommendation.

 - Read reviews.
 Reading what previous patients say about an oncologist will let you know what they do and don’t do well.
-Not only can reviews tell you about how the oncologist practices medicine, but it can also tell you what to expect in terms of wait times, treatment scheduling, etc.
+Reviews can tell you about how the oncologist practices medicine, and things like what to expect in terms of wait times, treatment scheduling, etc.

 - Choose an oncologist you are comfortable with.
-Decide what matter most to you whether it is personality, sex, languages spoken, education, communication style, how long they have been an oncologist, number of patients they treat per year, if they treat the type of cancer you have, if clinical trials are offered, etc. You will want to be comfortable communicating with your oncologist.
+Decide what matters most to you, whether it is personality, sex, languages spoken, education, communication style, how long they have been an oncologist, number of patients they treat per year, if they treat the type of cancer you have, if clinical trials are offered, etc. You will want to be comfortable communicating with your oncologist.